Political snipers and African Bambi

 a presentation by Sam Richardson.

-Recent speaking engagements in Taos: Daughters of the American Revolution meeting; Lions Club; Rotary Club; fundraiser for the UNM-Taos Library.
+Some past speaking engagements in Taos: Daughters of the American Revolution meeting; Lions Club; Rotary Club; fundraiser for the UNM-Taos Library; Seekers, an adult discussion group; open mic, SOMOS (Society of the Muse of the Southwest)

 Run time: 20 to 30 minutes